Frequently Asked Questions

 Courses at the University of Waterloo follow a different procedure - use the cross-registration form available in the Office of the Registrar or online.

-Current Laurier students interested in transferring into either the BBA or Kinesiology program, should follow the guideline on the Registar's Office website.
+Current Laurier students interested in transferring into either the BBA or Kinesiology program, should first speak with the undergraduate program advisor in the department.